foospidy/HoneyPy/README.md

 HoneyPy
 =======

 A low interaction honeypot with the capability to be more of a medium interaction honeypot.
 HoneyPy is written in Python and is intended to be easy to: deploy, extend funtionality with plugins, and apply custom configurations.
-HoneyPy supports TCP and UDP connections and is based on plugins.
 The level of interaction is determined by the functionality of a plugin.
 Plugins can be created to emulate UDP or TCP based services to provide more interaction.
 All activity is logged to a file by defualt, but posting honeypot activity to Twitter or a web service endpoint can be configured as well.
 Examples:

 Live HoneyPy data posted to
 - Twitter: https://twitter.com/HoneyPyLog